matuteiglesias/journal/content/Dev/2024-10-06_Email_Classification_and_Preprocessing_Enhancement.md

 - Corrected stopword handling in `TfidfVectorizer` for Spanish text using scikit-learn and NLTK.

 ### Achievements
-- Developed a comprehensive plan for email classification using [[machine learning]].
+- Developed a comprehensive plan for email classification using machine learning.
 - Successfully adjusted preprocessing steps to handle package download issues.
 - Improved understanding of model performance enhancement techniques.